Review: Sir Richard Bishop & W. David Oliphant/Karkhana With Nadah El Shazly – Carte Blanche

 While the album in general is an exercise in East-meets-West tension, Karkhana and Shazly take extra joy in toying with expectations.
 Quarter tone grace notes and reedy drones are placed directly against clear, just intonation triads on guitars and steady rock drumming.
 Sometimes, like the final minute of “Enlevez,” the combination is jarring in its unapologetic collision of traditions.
 Where the first side tried to bury these stitches under the universality of noise, here the seven musicians use open space and careful placement to highlight the inherent oddity of culturally laissez-faire music.

 Since the only thing tying these two sides together is a loose geographic connection, the resulting album feels a little uneven.
 The switch from side one to two is quite the sonic leap, and the musicians are reaching for entirely different endpoints.
 As a standalone listen, it doesn’t near match up to anything these artists have done solo.
-For the uninitiated, it’s a perfect introduction to the breadth and depth of the often under-appreciated sect of Cairo’s experimental music scene. –Connor Lockie
+For the uninitiated, it’s a perfect introduction to the breadth and depth of the often under-appreciated sect of Cairo’s experimental music scene. –Audrey Lockie